Cyber Bullying – what we need to know

 Posted by Jill Wells 27/10/15

-Young Minds is a national charity committed to improving the emotional and mental wellbeing of all children and young adults under the age of 25.
+Young Minds are a national charity.
+Committed to improving the emotional and mental wellbeing of all children and young adults under the age of 25.
 Visit them here: http://www.youngminds.org.uk/

 Family Lives are always there to offer emotional support so if you feel talking things through with a trained support worker would be helpful do use their confidential helpline on 0808 800 2222. http://www.familylives.org.uk/advice/